 Our quick-hit recommendations:

 Updates occur behind the scenes, so you can just open the lid and go.
 Google handles all the security, too.
-The Internet offers much of what you’ll need, whether it be working within web apps or Chrome plugins.
+The internet offers much of what you’ll need, whether it be working within web apps or Chrome plugins.
 But it’s the workarounds and little inconveniences that you may find annoying in the end.

 What’s the difference between a Chromebook and a PC?

-Though you probably already know what differentiates a Windows PC from a Chromebook, here’s a brief refresher: Windows PCs run Microsoft Windows, the dominant operating system for traditional PCs for more than 25 years.
+Though you probably already know what differentiates a Windows PC from a Chromebook, here’s a brief refresher: Windows PCs run Microsoft Windows 10, the dominant operating system for traditional PCs for more than 25 years.
 They run Windows applications, from Microsoft titles to a raft of third-party software.
 Windows PCs are available in desktop and laptop forms, and can be configured in infinite ways to accommodate needs from basic productivity to resource-intensive workstations.

 Chromebooks are much simpler.
 They run Chrome OS, essentially a Chrome web browser vehicle, and are often priced several hundred dollars less than a Windows PC.
 The newest Chromebooks contain a bonus, however: the ability to run some Android apps (more on this later).
 Another perk is on its way: the ability to run Linux—not something that most users will care about, but a useful niche addition.
 (To be fair, Windows 10 users can run Linux as well.)

 Chromebook and Windows PCs features have a lot of overlap, too.
 Though you’ll find that many Chromebooks and inexpensive laptops share a similar HD (1366x768) or Full HD (1920x1080) display, Windows usually requires a bit more in terms of memory and storage.
 Both a Chromebook and a laptop can run acceptably on 4GB of memory, but 8GB is usually preferred where Windows notebooks are concerned.
 Windows notebooks, too, typically include more local storage for the Windows OS and associated apps: 128GB or 256GB is acceptable, though there’s really no upper limit.
-Chromebooks, meanwhile, don’t need much more than 16GB or so, even if Android apps are being stored on an SD card.
+Chromebooks, meanwhile, don’t need much more than 16GB or so, especially if Android apps are being stored on an SD card.

 Speaking of storage, it’s less of an issue.
 Both Chromebooks and Windows tablets allow external storage to be used, though Google would prefer you to store your apps and files in the cloud.
 A Windows PC typically includes a USB-C or USB-A slot that can connect to an external hard drive.
 (Some Chromebooks do too, or use an SD card.)
 You’ll simply find less need for local storage on a Chromebook than on a Windows PC, which helps lower the price and simplifies the experience.